 Interaction to Next Paint (INP): How quickly does your site respond when someone clicks or taps?

-- Goal: Under 200 milliseconds (faster than you can blink)
+- Goal: Under 200 milliseconds

 -